lamhq/tech-notes/pages/devops/aws/6-monitoring/1-cloudwatch.md

 - Take automated actions like scaling.

+## Period

+A period is the length of time associated with a specific Amazon CloudWatch statistic.
+Each statistic represents an aggregation of the metrics data collected for a specified period of time.

+Periods are defined in numbers of seconds, and valid values for period are 1, 5, 10, 30, or any multiple of 60.

+The default value is 60 seconds.

 ## Metrics

 Each metric in CloudWatch has a timestamp and is organized into containers called namespaces.